 with carriers around the world.

 MRAS has wider responsibilities for the CF34-10A variant, producing this engine’s thrust reverser and fan cowl, along with oversight for the nacelle inlet.
-Following the ARJ21’s initial airline service entry in 2015, MRAS is beginning to ramp up the production rate for its CF34-10A components, joining GE Aviation in a long-term strategy of being present in China’s civil aircraft marketplace.
+Following the ARJ21’s initial airline service entry in 2015, MRAS is beginning to ramp up the production rate for its CF34-10A components.